Chart Color Schemes

 Health outcomes in Flynn are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

-Flynn shows below-average health indicators, with common conditions prevalent across both younger and older age groups.
+Flynn shows below-average health outcomes, with common conditions affecting both younger and older residents.

-Private health cover is exceptionally high at approximately 58%, covering 2,135 people.
-The most common medical conditions are mental health issues (9.6%) and arthritis (8.4%).
-A total of 67.4% of residents declare themselves clear of medical ailments, compared to 68.1% in the Australian Capital Territory.
-Flynn has a higher proportion of seniors aged 65 and over at 17.0% (626 people), compared to 15.3% in the Australian Capital Territory.
-Health outcomes among seniors present challenges broadly in line with the general population's health profile.
+Private health cover is high at approximately 58%, covering around 2,135 people.
+Mental health issues impact 9.6% of residents, while arthritis affects 8.4%.
+A total of 67.4% report no medical ailments, compared to 68.1% in the Australian Capital Territory.
+Flynn has a higher proportion of seniors aged 65 and over at 17.0%, or 626 people, compared to the Australian Capital Territory's 15.3%.
+Health outcomes among seniors present challenges similar to those of the general population.

 Frequently Asked Questions - Health